voxel51/fiftyone-plugins/plugins/panel-examples/README.md

     -   how to create a container within a panel to holder the formatting of sub-objects like buttons
     -   how to position components _relative_ and _absolute_ to one another

+### example_full_panel

+-   **Description** A panel that implements all the various aspects of panel events, state, interface, data, plots, buttons, and more.
+-   Shows examples of:
+-   how to use all built in panel events
+-   how to define custom events
+-   how to conditionally show or hide content
+-   how to prompt users to execute an operator
+-   how to use plots and plot events
+-   how to use chechboxes and buttons